hyeoncheon/uart/README.md

 * Supports sign on/in with social network accounts
   * currently Google, Facebook, and Github accounts are supported.
 * (Future Plan) Email address based local authentication will be added.
-  * This will be used as One-Time-Password option for other authentication.
+  * This will be used as a One-Time-Password option for other authentication.
 * Works as OAuth2 Provider to provide SSO service for family projects.
 * OAuth2 Client App management with optional role based authorization.
   * Role management per each application.